 Goods arriving into the US

-When goods are shipped into the US, the buyer (“Importer”) is responsible for any fees/taxes/duty that may accrue on the merchandise when it clears Customs and Border Protection (“CBP”).
+When goods are dispatched into the US, the buyer (“Importer”) is responsible for any fees/taxes/duty that may accrue on the merchandise when it clears Customs and Border Protection (“CBP”).

 Most paperwork for sending packages internationally has a section for providing CBP information.
 However, at a minimum it should include the following: